vmware-system-user account expired on vSphere Supervisor Workload Cluster nodes

 The control plane node is tainted with the node-role.kubernetes.io/control-plane key, rather than being specifically tainted as a master node.
 All other tolerations are left unchanged.

 • If the following error message regarding a missing pause image is encountered, this indicates that the cluster has a different pause image version than specified in the above daemonset YAML.
 Pause image versions can change between TKR version and will need to be updated accordingly.
-Please reach out to VMware by Broadcom Support noting the error message and KB article:
+Please reach out to VMware by Broadcom Support noting the error message and this KB article:

 • Back-off pulling image "localhost:5000/vmware/pause:3.6"

-• If the Kubernetes version is 1.25+ it is necessary to set right Pod security for the 'default' name space.
-Otherwise, the daemonset will not be scheduled.
+• If the Kubernetes version is 1.25+ it is necessary to set right pod security for the namespace that the cluster-admin daemonset was created in.

-Events: Type Reason Age From Message ---- ------ ---- ---- ------- Warning FailedCreate 49m daemonset-controller Error creating: pods "cluster-admin-bdrkf" is forbidden: violates PodSecurity "restricted:latest": allowPrivilegeEscalation != false (containers "init", "sleep" must set securityContext.allowPrivilegeEscalation=false), unrestricted capabilities (containers "init", "sleep" must set securityContext.capabilities.drop=["ALL"]), restricted volume types (volume "hostfs" uses restricted volume type "hostPath"), runAsNonRoot != true (pod or containers "init", "sleep" must set securityContext.runAsNonRoot=true), seccompProfile (pod or containers "init", "sleep" must set securityContext.seccompProfile.type to "RuntimeDefault" or "Localhost")
+Events: Type Reason Age From Message ---- ------ ---- ---- ------- Warning FailedCreate 49m daemonset-controller Error creating: pods "<cluster-admin-podname>" is forbidden: violates PodSecurity "restricted:latest": allowPrivilegeEscalation != false (containers "init", "sleep" must set securityContext.allowPrivilegeEscalation=false), unrestricted capabilities (containers "init", "sleep" must set securityContext.capabilities.drop=["ALL"]), restricted volume types (volume "hostfs" uses restricted volume type "hostPath"), runAsNonRoot != true (pod or containers "init", "sleep" must set securityContext.runAsNonRoot=true), seccompProfile (pod or containers "init", "sleep" must set securityContext.seccompProfile.type to "RuntimeDefault" or "Localhost")

 kubectl label --overwrite ns default pod-security.kubernetes.io/enforce=privileged